Jordintown/ChessClock/README.md

 This is my first "serious" project on Arduino, so if u find something weird or improvable pls speak up [the code is uncommented, at least for now]
 Under GNU GPL3.0
+**NOTICE**
+This project is no longer being actively maintained. despite this, inquiries of any kind are still accepted, including issues, pull requests and alike.